Law and Business

 In the Junior Freshman (first) year students take six modules, each equal to 10 ECTS credits.
 Students take three mandatory law modules: The Irish legal system (including legal skills), Law of contract, and Law of tort.
 Students take two mandatory business modules: Introduction to organisation and management, and Introduction to economic policy.
-In addition, students can choose between Mathematics and statistics or a language module (French, German, Russian, Spanish or Polish).
+In addition, students can choose between Mathematics and statistics, or a language module (French, German, Russian, or Polish).

 In the Senior Freshman (second) year students take six modules.
 The three mandatory law modules are: Criminal law, Constitutional law I and Land law.
 The six mandatory business modules are the core business discipline modules: Organisational behaviour, Marketing management, Introduction to accounting, Financial analysis, Introduction to finance, Introduction to operations management.

 In the Junior Sophister (third) year students take a combination of modules, of which 1/3 must be from the Business School and 1/3 from the Law School.
 One of the law modules must be European Union law.
 The remaining business modules may be drawn from a list of optional modules as follows:

 Human resource management; Financial and management accounting; Marketing management; Applied finance; Organisational theory; Business and society, Innovation, entrepreneurship and new venture development; Management accounting for business decisions; and Services and information management.